antarctica/lantern/README.md

 * when imported/exported (during editing), records are encoded as JSON, using the [BAS Metadata Library](https://github.com/antarctica/metadata-library) record configuration
 * when stored in a repository, records are encoded as XML using the ISO 19139 encoding standard
-* when viewed in the data catalogue, records are encoded in freeform HTML or as (styled) standardised XML
+* when viewed in the data catalogue, records are encoded in bespoke HTML

 These different formats are used for different reasons: